polkafoundry/polkadocs/docs/guide/README.md

 This guide's purpose is to get you started with Icetea blockchain programming.
 After 30 minutes, you'll know:

 - How to author a simple smart contract
-- How to interact with the deployed smart contract
+- How to build, deploy, and interact with smart contracts

 ## Before you begin